 The Triskel Arts Centre, Tobin Street, and Tigh Filí on MacCurtain Street are centres catering for a variety of art forms, while the National Sculpture Factory is a key national resource for the plastic arts, and the Munster Literature Centre is a resource for young and emerging writers.
 The Cork Community Art Link provides opportunities for citizens to participate in street theatre, public art, as well as workshops in drama and prop making, among other events.

-The city's musical life is nourished by University College Cork, Department of Music and the Cork School of Music both of them important national centres of learning and research.
+The city's musical life is nourished by the Department of Music, University College Cork and the CIT Cork School of Music both of them important national centres of learning and research.
 Cork City Libraries, through the Rory Gallagher Music Library, provides support to musicians, students, and anyone interested in music through an extensive collection of CDs and other recordings.
 Special sections of its general website at www.corkcitylibraries.ie/music/ provide a range of resources and memorabilia on Rory Gallagher, Aloys Fleischmann, and Joan Denise Moriarty.

 Cinema in Cork includes commercial cinemas such as the Gate Multiplex on Bachelor's Quay, Cinema World in Douglas, Cork Omniplex in Mahon Point, and the Reel Picture cinemas in Blackpool and Ballincollig.
 Information on current films is at www.entertainment.ie.

 The Central Library on Grand Parade holds the city's main library and information resources; the Boole Library in University College Cork is a major international research library; the city is also home to the headquarters of the County Council Library & Arts service and to the Cork Institute of Technology Library.